Links

 Richard T. Eger - The Luftwaffe Archives Group

-If you are interested in doing some Luftwaffe archive research, I would highly recommend you visit this page.
-The page is set up to help Luftwaffe researchers, and you will be able to learn from some experienced researchers.
+If you are interested in doing some Luftwaffe archival research, I would highly recommend you visit this page, which is set up to help Luftwaffe researchers.
+Richard has archived thousands of interesting discussion forum postings here.

 http://forum.12oclockhigh.net/

-The Luftwaffe Discussion Group is just part of Ruy's site.
-It is a great forum for any Luftwaffe topic.
-If you post a question, you can almost certainly except a reply.
+The Luftwaffe and Allied Air Forces Discussion Forum is the place to ask any Luftwaffe-related question.
+If you post, you can almost certainly expect a reply.
 Many authors and experienced researchers visit the site regularly, and even the trickiest of questions are usually answered.
+In recent years the forum has expanded from being purely Luftwaffe to covering all aspects of Second World War air operations.

 http://www.luftwaffe-experten.org/forums/